parthshahk/Electronics/README.md

 Clicking on the Email ID or the phone number will directly open the email app and the caller app respectively, so there is no need to copy it when needed.

-To mark the order as delivered hit the deliver button in the drawer and to cancel the button hit the cancel button.
-To perform this action the member must select their name from the top dropdown, so there is always a record of who handled which order.
+To mark the order as delivered hit the deliver button in the drawer and to cancel the order, hit the cancel button.
+To perform this action the member must select their name from the top dropdown, so that there is always a record of who handled which order.
 Once these actions are performed, there is no going back because emails of confirmations have been sent by this time.

 <p align="center">
     <img src="./documentation/images/stock_requirement.PNG">